AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-49849-customer-email-was-replaced-with-paypal-email.md

 ---
 # ACSD-49849: Customer email is replaced with [!DNL PayPal] email

-The ACSD-49849 patch fixes the issue where customer email was replaced with PayPal email when placing an order with PayPal Express via GraphQL.
+The ACSD-49849 patch fixes the issue where a customer's email is replaced with a [!DNL PayPal's] email when placing an order with [!DNL PayPal Express] via GraphQL.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.29 is installed.
 The patch ID is ACSD-49849.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.6.

 ## Affected products and versions